wcatron/MySQL-Framework-PHP/README.md

  Overview

-This framework allows you to quickly map objects to documents in a MongoDB collection.
+This framework allows you to quickly map objects to rows in a MySQL database.

 **Setup**